checkmarx-ts/CxQueryReplicate/README.md

 parameters can be specified either via a configuration file or via command line options.

-For the sake of simplicity, it is reccomended to use a configuration file placed in the same folder as the default source configuration, which is again
+For the sake of simplicity, it is recommended to use a configuration file placed in the same folder as the default source configuration, which is again
 `C:\Users\{username}\.Checkmarx` (Win10) or `/home/<UserName>/.Checkmarx/config.ini` (unix).

 If a configuration file for the destination instance is used, the full path to it must be specified via